ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: AHSlope.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: AlbedoMax

 	:Description:
 		Effective surface albedo (middle of the day value) for summertime.
 View factors should be taken into account.
 Effective surface albedo (middle of the day value) for summertime, full leaf-on.
 View factors should be taken into account.
 Example values [-] 0.1 EveTr Oke (1987) [35]  0.18 DecTr Oke (1987) [35]  0.21 Grass Oke (1987) [35]  Effective albedo of the water surface.
 View factors should be taken into account.
 Example values [-] 0.1 Water Oke (1987) [35]  Example values [-] 0.85 Järvi et al. (2014) [15]

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: AlbedoMax.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: AlbedoMin

 	:Description:
 		Effective surface albedo (middle of the day value) for wintertime (not including snow).
 View factors should be taken into account.
 Not currently used for non-vegetated surfaces – set the same as AlbedoMax.
 Effective surface albedo (middle of the day value) for wintertime (not including snow), leaf-off.
 View factors should be taken into account.
 Example values [-] 0.1 EveTr Oke (1987) [35]  0.18 DecTr Oke (1987) [35]  0.21 Grass Oke (1987) [35]  View factors should be taken into account.
 Not currently used for water surface - set same as AlbedoMax.
 Example values [-] 0.18 Järvi et al. (2014) [15]

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: AlbedoMin.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Alt